 Recently a scholarly reader wrote to me saying that the credibility of a recent paper I had published was weakened due to my excessive use of indirect citations.
 Not trying to sound too full of it, I explained to this reader a point that I had already gone back and forth on with the journal’s editors: that this sporadic use of secondary and primary quotes was in fact a deliberate literary decision on my part.
 It was a decision that I discovered, that is; that I found emergent through the practice of researching and writing the paper.

-The article in question was on aspects of indexical sign processes as applied to learning theory (cf. Campbell, 2016).
+The article in question was on aspects of indexical sign processes as applied to learning theory (Campbell, 2016; and Nöth in Stables et al., 2018, Ch.
+5 for a discussion of my article).
 An index is a sign that signifies its object based on a direct relation of co-presence; like how ‘smoke’ signifies ‘fire’, or how footprints signify the vector and possible location of prey.
-The index differs from both the icon (which signifies its objects based on a ‘perceived resemblance’) and the symbol (which signifies based on an established social-convention or ritualized process) by actually pointing out contiguous relations in a shared world.
+The index differs from both the icon (which signifies its objects based on a ‘perceived resemblance’) and the symbol (which signifies based on an established social-convention or ritualized habit) by actually pointing out contiguous relations in a shared world.
 My intention was to demonstrate how this physical force of indexicality was also operative at the textual level: by indexing how a primary source – say, Ginzberg (1980) was also being referred to in Bondanello (1996) – I would direct the reader (and myself, perhaps at a subliminal level) to webs of discourse, circulating beneath the article (undercurrents of metonymic chains; ‘tracks’ that form connections and networks through the universe of discourse).
 When I first started writing the earliest drafts of this article I found that this process of direct and indirect citation arose not out of scholarly indolence, nor lack of attention, but as a sub-conscious way of ‘drawing lines in the sand’ – tracing the rambling path of research and ideas.

 I quickly realized that this pre-conceptual cognitive strategy was in fact a reflection of a basic and primary mode of perception, one that I had encountered many times through the practice of improvising music.
 In fact, many have spoken about this exact phenomenon.
 Michael Taussig (2011) refers to it as the “bodily unconscious”, the cultivated automation of an embodied process.
 A kinaesthetic strategy that is expressed in an orientation and relation to one’s environment: like the reactive and anticipatory awareness a hunter must have for their surroundings during a hunt; or the similar awareness a jazz musician must have during a particularly active and responsive group improvisation session; or, even, the various ways in which, through meditative practice, one might automate and regulate their breathing and eating.
 It is a phase of consciousness that directly interacts with our first (unmediated) sensory impressions; impressions that we have little cognitive control over, but are yet still central to the ways we act in and are acted upon by our environments.
 A phase that is outside the scope of ‘intentional’ awareness, yet still (somewhat paradoxically) a practicable perceptual skill, one that “requires a critical degree of consciousness, but not too much, as that would derange the finely calibrated automaticity of the body” (Taussig, 2011).

-Because it is not easily representable nor conceptually describable this Firstness aspect of consciousness has been relatively neglected by the modern scholarly traditions, even though it is central to the way skilled practitioners relate to and perceive their environment.
+Because it is not easily representable nor conceptually describable, this Firstness aspect of consciousness has been relatively neglected by modern scholarly traditions, even though it is central to the way skilled practitioners relate to and perceive their environment.

 Back to those indirect citations.
 Intertextuality is important to me as a writer.
 In fact, I think it is the reason I started engaging in scholarly writing in the first place.
 As a music student craving words and books in a predominantly sonorous environment; I would read an exciting quote and be compelled to write it out in my notebook, and concurrently continue the path of the quote myself.
 Not the prose itself but rather the chain of interpretants this little slice of text induced in my reading of it.
 All I was doing at this early stage was reading: literature, poetry, philosophy, music theory, musical scores, biography, auto-biography, anything.
 I was reading and simply writing about what I read.
 I started gradually reading more contemporary scholarship and copying it.
 I couldn’t see what was fundamentally different from the way I wrote from the way Persky, or Eco, or McLuhan, or Benjamin, or Illich, or Levi, or Calvino, or Langer, or Miłosz wrote (an incomplete lists of some early influencers).
 In my ignorance, I saw a continuum of what was fundamentally the same basic inquiry process: all either of us could do (me or these venerable scholars and authors) was write about what we read, and write about the ways in which we lived through and with the things that we read.
 All that separated me from them was a unique acquired experience and a distinct cultural and historical prejudice – a different set of reading and listening under my belt.